 The following income can be subtracted/deducted from your New Mexico return:

-Enter the total interest or dividend income you received from the following state and local bonds exempt from New Mexico taxable income:
+Enter the total interest or dividend income you received from the following investments:

-Also enter interest or dividend income from obligations of the Commonwealth of Puerto Rico, Guam, Virgin Islands, American Samoa or Northern Mariana Islands.
+- Obligations of the Commonwealth of Puerto Rico, Guam, Virgin Islands, American Samoa, or Northern Mariana Islands.

 Net Operating Loss Carryforward